 - "X calendar days before expiration"

-fallback: "Default to 90 days with LOW confidence"
+fallback: "Default to 90 days with LOW confidence — flag for review"

 - name: auto_renewal